tredontho/purescript-book/text/chapter11.md

 If we test this computation in PSCi, we see that the state is appended to the log for every invocation of `split`.

-Note that we have to remove the side-effects in the order in which they appear in the monad transformer stack: first we use `runStateT` to remove the `StateT` type constructor, then `runWriterT`, then `runExceptT`.
+Note that we have to remove the side-effects in the order in which they appear in the monad transformer stack: first, we use `runStateT` to remove the `StateT` type constructor, then `runWriterT`, then `runExceptT`.
 Finally, we run the computation in the `Identity` monad by using `unwrap`.

 ```text
 > runParser p s = unwrap $ runExceptT $ runWriterT $ runStateT p s